The Efficient Shrinkage Path: Maximum Likelihood of Minimum MSE Risk

 \section{Quantifying Extent of Shrinkage}

 The \textit{multicollinearity allowance}, $m$, measures the ``extent'' of shrinkage applied in equation (\ref{GRR}):

 where $0 \leq m \leq p$, Obenchain (1977).
 Besides being the rank of $X$, $p$ is also the $trace$ of the OLS Hat-matrix.
 Similarly, $trace(\Delta)$ is like a measure of ``rank'' for the ($p \times p$) $\Delta$ shrinkage-factor matrix in equation (\ref{GRR}).
-Thus $m$ is essentially a measure the \textit{inferred rank deficiency} in the given $X-$matrix due to ill-conditioning and is best quantified by using the $\delta$ Shrinkage Factors that Maximize the Normal distribution-theory Likelihood of the resulting GRR estimates.
+Thus $m$ is essentially a measure of \textit{inferred rank deficiency} in the given $X-$matrix.
+This deficiency is due to ill-conditioning and is best quantified by using the $\delta$ Shrinkage Factors that Maximize the Normal distribution-theory Likelihood of the resulting GRR estimates.

 Use of this $m-$scale for displaying \textit{TRACE diagnostics} also suggests using the short-hand notation, $\hat{\beta}_m$, to denote individual $\hat{\beta}$ point-estimates in equation (\ref{GRR}).
 The OLS solution, $\hat{\beta}_0$, occurs at the beginning, $m=0$, of each shrinkage path.
 Similarly, $\hat{\beta}_p\equiv{0}$ denotes the shrinkage terminus at $m=p$.